PolymathNetwork/polymath-core-deprecated/README.md

 ## Style Guide

-The style guide for Polymath follows the style guide laid out by the Solidity Team at http://solidity.readthedocs.io/en/develop/style-guide.html
+The style guide for Polymath follows the style guide laid out by the Solidity Team at: http://solidity.readthedocs.io/en/develop/style-guide.html